 Python is a simple but powerful language, and comes with a wealth of libraries.
-The chart above took just 9 lines of Python.
-All the hard work is done by the Bokeh library.
-It shows the chart in your browser, where you can zoom in and move around the chart.
+It took just 10 lines of code and the Turtle library to create the black line in the image above.

-Here is the annotated code.
-You can find the raw code at the end of this post or at the GitHub repository
+Here is the code for the black line.
+You can find the raw code at the GitHub repository

 2. def line(length): Create a new function which draws a line of length ‘length’.
 However, it may make the line a bit wiggly

 3. if length <= 5: If it is a short line, just draw it